supabase/supabase-flutter/README.md

 ## Authentication

-Using authentication can be done easily.
 Using this package automatically persists the auth state on local storage.
 It also helps you handle authentication with deeplink from 3rd party service like Google, Github, Twitter...